mdaffin/disconnected.systems/content/blog/2017-03-21-rover-web-ui.md

 router depending on which page we load.
-We don't strictly need the router and could have just written our component as the root component but this will give us more flexibility later should we decide to add more pages or other components to the site.
+We don't strictly need the router and could have just written our component as the root component but this will give us more flexibility later should we decide to add more pages or other components to the application.

 ## The Router

 `vue-router` allows us to render different components based on the url of the page.
 We are not strictly taking advantage of this feature yet but will keep it in place to make expanding our site easier at a later date.
-All we require is to update the router to tell it about our new component and to use it inplace of the `Hello` component for the root path `/`.
+All we require is to update the router to tell it about our new component and to use it in place of the `Hello` component for the root path `/`.
 Edit `ui/src/router/index.js` with the following changes.